gigacreation/BuildTimestampDisplayForUnity/Assets/BuildTimestampDisplay/README.md

 ## Usage

 1. Build your game.
-1. `Assets/BuildTimestampDisplay/BuildTimestamp.asset` will be generated.
+2. The BuildTimestamp asset will be generated in `Assets/BuildTimestampDisplay/` directory.
 It has fields of build started time.
 ![BuildTimestampAsset](https://user-images.githubusercontent.com/5264444/221815939-31b7211a-92cf-48ab-b2f2-8ec0c7c67b5e.jpg)
-1. Create a GameObject in a canvas and attach `BuildTimestampDisplayLegacyText.cs` to it.
+3. Create a GameObject in a canvas and attach `BuildTimestampDisplayLegacyText.cs` to it.
+    - You can attach this component by clicking `Add Component` > `GIGA CREATION` > `Build Timestamp Display Legacy Text`.
-1. Click `Set BuildTimestamp Asset` button in Inspector.
+4. Click the `Set BuildTimestamp Asset` button in Inspector view and the BuildTimestamp asset will be set.
 ![SetBuildTimestampAssetButton](https://user-images.githubusercontent.com/5264444/221816887-8158c410-3023-48a5-8981-b849f71c5500.jpg)
-    - You can attach it by clicking `Add Component` > `GIGA CREATION` > `Build Timestamp Display Legacy Text`.
-    - You can change text format and UTC offset.
+    - You can change the text format and the UTC offset.
-1. Play the scene or rebuild the game and you can see the build timestamp on the screen!
+5. Play the scene or rebuild the game and you can see the build timestamp on the screen!

 ---